Sonic the Hedgehog (1991 video game): Concept and programming

 The team intended to add a two-player mode displayed via split-screen, but Naka's programming knowledge was insufficient to implement it.
 A two-player mode appeared in Sonic the Hedgehog 2 (1992), whereby the second player controls Sonic's sidekick Miles "Tails" Prower.
-Sonic Team also intended to include a sound test with animations of Sonic breakdancing to a band of animal characters; including a crocodile keyboardist who was later introduced into the series as Vector the Crocodile in Knuckles' Chaotix in 1995.
-The sound test was scrapped for time reasons and Naka used the freed up memory to add the "Se-ga!" chant used in TV commercials as a startup sound.
+Sonic Team also intended to include a sound test with animations of Sonic breakdancing to a band of animal characters, including a crocodile keyboardist who was later introduced into the series as Vector the Crocodile in Knuckles' Chaotix in 1995.
+The sound test was scrapped for time reasons and Naka used the freed up memory to add the iconic "Se-ga!" chant used in TV commercials as a startup sound.

 Naka's relationship with Sega was tenuous during this time, and he received little credit for his work.
 He left the company shortly after the game's release, although Sega of America hired him later.
 Before leaving, however, he defied Sega's prohibition of developer credits by displaying a few names in black text on a black background, identifiable only by looking at the code.
 Naka stated that level design was a major challenge: he created maps much wider than normal and tried to ensure players would not get lost.
 It took him around eight months to develop Green Hill Zone as he kept restarting from scratch.
 He stated that he found the process "very interesting".
+Throughout the rest of 1990, work on the game was behind closed doors.
+Sega of Japan instead promoted the upcoming title in other ways.
+In the November 1990 issue of Sega Players Enjoy Club, a brief "interview" with Sonic was published, establishing his attitude and his birthplace of Christmas Island.
 Naka also stated that the team was trying to create smooth maps, and that implementing looping structures was a challenge because Sonic would break through them instead of running around them.
 The backgrounds were also a challenge, as the game's speed created the impression of going backwards.
 The zones were based on designs by Naka and Ohshima, with the goal of creating the world's fastest action game.
 According to Ohshima, Robotnik was based on Humpty Dumpty.

 Yasuhara wanted the game to appeal to both Japanese and American players, which was why Green Hill Zone was redesigned many times.
 Sonic Team wanted the level to portray the character correctly.
 Its checkered ground was inspired by 3D image rendering from computers, an idea Naka obtained from Sega developer Yu Suzuki, who used this technique with Space Harrier.
 The team read Famitsu to stay informed of what their rivals were doing so they could avoid their mistakes.